CSMMLab/KiT-RT/doc/physics.rst

    \frac{d x}{dt} = v, \ \frac{d v}{dt} = \frac{F}{m}.

-An intuitive numerical solution algorithm is to get the numerous particles on board and track the trajectories of them.
+An intuitive numerical solution algorithm is to simulate interactions and track the trajectories of a system of particles.
 A typical example is the molecular dynamics (MD) method.
-This is not going to be efficient since there are more than :math:`2\times 10^{25}` molecules per cubic meter in normal atmosphere, and things get extremely complicated if the N-body interactions are counted all the time.
+This is however very computationally expensive since there are more than :math:`2\times 10^{25}` molecules per cubic meter in normal atmosphere, and things get extremely complicated if the N-body interactions need to be constantly counted.

-Simplifications can be conducted to accelerate the numerical computation.
+Different simplifications have been developed to accelerate numerical computations.
-As an example, the Monte Carlo method employs certain particle models and conduct the interactions in a stochastic manner.
+As an example, the Monte Carlo method employs certain particle models and conducts the interactions in a stochastic manner.
-It significantly reduces the computational cost, while the trade-off is the artificial fluctuations.
+This significantly reduces the computational cost, while the trade-off are artificial fluctuations.
-Many realizations must be simulated successively to average the solutions and reduce the errors.
+Still, many particle realizations have to be simulated successively to average the solutions and reduce the statistical error.

-An alternative strategy can be made from ensemble averaging, where the coarse-grained modeling is used to provide a bottom-up view.
+An alternative strategy is derived from ensemble averaging, where the coarse-grained modeling is used to provide a bottom-up view.
 At the mean free path and collision time scale of particles.
-Such dynamics can be described with kinetic theory.
+Such dynamics can be described using kinetic theory.
 The Boltzmann equation can be formulated via an operator splitting approach, i.e.

 .. math::